PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - Fix urls (remove /blog/fr or /blog/en to /blog/ )

-- Fix robots.txt file

 Everything else is currently working as expected.

-I had to make significant changes regarding SEO within the pages, but I ended up finding a solution that worked.
-Here is another possible solution for i18n integration:
+I had to make significant changes regarding SEO within the pages, but I ended up finding a solution that worked, with a perfect SEO score!

+Here is another possible solution for i18n integration regarding SEO, and even translated url :

 - [next-roots](https://github.com/svobik7/next-roots)